zbunde/intro_to_tdd_assessment/README.md

 * Completed in time
 * Ruby Style (proper capitalization / snake_case)

+## Things we will not look for

+* A perfect prime number algorithm

+It's sufficient to have one spec for a non-prime number and one spec for a prime number.

 ## Feedback we will collect

 * Your self assessment of your performance submitted to yourself via the feedback tool in students.gschool.it